ARM-software/golang-utils/DEVELOPMENT.md

 ### Mocks

-We use the builtin mock library and use [mockgen](https://github.com/golang/mock#running-mockgen) to generate the mock implementation of Interfaces for testing.
+We use the built-in mock library and use [mockgen](https://github.com/golang/mock#running-mockgen) to generate the mock implementation of Interfaces for testing.

 To generate mocks:
 ```bash